ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/ciar.md

 1. Do not use "export" or "create jar file" functionalities of your IDE or other means to creat your final mod file.
 You must use the `gradlew build` task.
 1. When creating a git repository for your mod, the repository root should be where your `build.gradle` file is.
 The MDK ships with a default `.gitignore` file so that the only necessary files will be added to version control.
 1. If you are running into gradle decompilation errors when the buildscript hasn't been modified, try following these steps.
 First, close your IDE.
 Next, run `gradlew --stop` and then `gradlew clean`.
 Finally, repeat the setup process once again.
 If that doesn't work, remove the `.gradle` folder in the local and user directory first.
 This will usually fix most user problems with gradle.
+1. Whenever you are asking for help on the forums or discord about code issues, you should provide the following items when applicable: a link to a paste of your stacktrace/log, a link to your current repository holding the mod, and a detailed explanation of the issue you are encountering.
+This allows others to more accurately help you with your current problem in a single reply rather than 10+ down the line from guessing and checking.

 Thank you to diesieben07 for creating the original post and sciwhiz12 for reviewing this thread.